-This is TradFest, a festival of mostly free events showcasing the entire spectrum of traditional and folk music in iconic locations around Dublin.
+This is TradFest (22 – 26 Jan), a festival of mostly free events showcasing the entire spectrum of traditional and folk music in iconic locations around Dublin.

-Here are five reasons why TradFest might just be the best traditional music festival in Ireland – and, of course, five reasons why you absolutely need to come…
+Here are five reasons why TradFest might just be the best traditional music festival on the planet – and, of course, five reasons why you should come!

 A unique celebration deserves a unique setting – and TradFest has one.
 Enter Temple Bar: once a Viking stronghold, the area still has its original medieval street plan, so you’re literally walking through history.